Jabezng2/SC4021---Group-20/README.md

 - Ensure that you have CMake installed
 - Ensure that you installed solr-9.8.1 and that solr-9.8.1 folder is in the solr directory
 - Ensure that you have the virtual environment activated
-- In the root directory
+- In the root directory run the dev.sh script to generate the build folder
 ```
 ./dev.sh start_backend
 ```